 Generally, the Grant Agreement programs use the FAI web system and require Reconciliation of Cash On Hand Quarterly Reports.
-The FAI web system operates within the ePDE web portal at: FAI System.
-Grantees must establish security clearance through the ePDE web portal before accessing the FAI system.
+The FAI web system operates within the myPDESuite.
+Grantees must establish security clearance through the myPDESuite before accessing the FAI system.
 For assistance accessing the ePDE web portal and/or the FAI web system, contact the helpdesk at 717.783.6686.